honkez/second_test/README.md

 # second_test
 Second test with github
-I test a little bit more with githubn
+I test a little bit more with githubnx